RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 13.md

 For once her emotions didn't turn inward and make her want to not exist.
 Instead they raged and burned.
 Her skin felt like it was on fire.
 Tears stung her eyes like someone had crushed an onion directly into them.
 Breathing was difficult and painful, but required.

 That someone who had balked at her descriptions of how her dad had treated her when they first met would in turn do the same was such an incomprehensible betrayal.
+That in the span of a few years Frank had gone from kind to cruel just because his work had been tough and hair had thinned.

 The one thing her few weeks of peace had given Felicity was rage.